TenthPres/livestreams/README.md

  - `/script.min.js`  This is the script file.
  - `/style.min.css`  This is the stylesheet that defines appearances for many of the
  - `/json/index.php`  This provides the server-side logic, determining which streams are live.
+ - `/credentials.json`  This tells the application what the API keys are for YouTube and Facebook.

 These files have been deployed to `https://west.tenth.org/live/`.